RR Centauri

-The system is a contact binary of the W UMa type - two stars in physical contact whose two components share a gaseous envelope.
+The system is a contact binary of the W UMa type - two stars in physical contact whose two components share a gaseous envelope — with a variation in brightness of 0.41 magnitude.
 Its spectral type is A9V or F0V.
 The binary nature of the star was discovered in 1896 by the Scottish-South African astronomer Alexander Roberts, so the system has been well observed for over a century.
 The primary component has a mass of 1.82 solar masses, an effective temperature of around 6900 K, and a radius somewhat larger than twice the solar radius.
 The secondary component is 0.39 solar masses, giving a mass ratio of the system (q) of 0.210. the secondary has a temperature of about 6890 K and a radius is almost equal to the solar radius.